guns/vim-clojure-static/README.markdown

 License and Acknowledgements
 ============================

-Thanks to Meikel Brandmeyer for his excellent work on making Vim a first class Clojure editor.
+Many thanks to [Meikel Brandmeyer](http://kotka.de/) for his excellent work on making Vim a first class Clojure editor.

 Thanks to [Tim Pope](https://github.com/tpope/) for advice in #vim.